limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ![screenshot-4](/assets/images/posts/derpnstink-walkthrough/screenshot-4.png)

-During enumeration of Uncle Stinky's account, I discover the third flag at `/home/stinky/Desktop/flag.txt`.
+I discover the third flag at `/home/stinky/Desktop/flag.txt` during enumeration of Uncle Stinky's account.

-Enumerating further, I uncover a conversation between Mr. Derp and Uncle Stinky.
-It appears Mr. Derp can't log in to WordPress and Uncle Stinky has captured network traffic to assist in troubleshooting the issue.
+Moving further, I uncover a conversation between Mr. Derp and Uncle Stinky.
+It appears that Mr. Derp can't log in to WordPress and Uncle Stinky has captured network traffic to assist in troubleshooting the issue.

 ```
 $ cd ~/ftp/files/network-logs